sarahmuhrous/Sales-Analysis/README.md

 ## 📊 Key Insights (to be updated after analysis)

--  The highest gross sales were recorded in November 2019.
+-The highest gross sales were recorded in November 2019.

 -2019 sales increased significantly compared to 2018.